The Undertaker: In other media

+In 2024, Calaway launched his own YouTube channel and podcast titled Six Feet Under with Mark Calaway.
+The show then went on hiatus in March 2025, but it was later announced that WWE had acquired the podcast.
+In June of that year, the podcast returned this time airing on WWE's official YouTube channel featuring other wrestlers as special guests.
+On August 27, 2025, WWE announced that Calaway launched his own YouTube channel, Undertaker to celebrate his 35th anniversary.

+In 2025, he appeared in the documentary film WrestleMania IX: The Spectacle.
+The documentary was released on Peacock on April 11, 2025.

+Filmography

 Video games

 Calaway's WWE character has been included in numerous WWE video games, beginning with WWF Super WrestleMania (1992).
 A special Undertaker-themed version of WWE 2K14 was released in 2013.
-The Undertaker is also the most featured wrestler in WWF/E's video game collection, having been presented on every game in the franchise:
+The Undertaker is also the most featured wrestler in WWF/E's video game collection, having been presented on every game in the franchise.